Choreographer

 Did You Know?

-The Helpmann awards, named after Sir Robert Helpmann [ballet dancer, actor, producer, director and choreographer] recognising artistic achievement and excellence in the performing arts in Australia, were established by the Live Performance Australia in 2001.
+The Helpmann awards, named after Sir Robert Helpmann [ballet dancer, actor, producer, director and choreographer] recognising artistic achievement and excellence in the performing arts in Australia, were established by the Live Performance Australia in 2001 and were cancelled in 2020 & 2021 and then not awarded since.

 Helpmann Awards